Penalty points system

 Any licence holder aggrieved by the imposition of penalty points on their licence may appeal to either the Magistrates Court or Taxi Licensing sub-committee where they will have the opportunity to explain why the points should not have been imposed.

-Notice of the appeal must be submitted in writing to Health & Environmental Services within 21 days of date of the penalty points letter.
+Notice of the appeal must be submitted in writing to Health and Environmental Services within 21 days of date of the penalty points letter.

 The tables list the breaches of legislation that attract penalty points.
 Any subsequent amendments to the legislation will supersede the tables and this document may be amended to reflect the revised legislation, condition or byelaw.